So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #7: The Scruffs Striped Dog Bed That Looks Like It Belongs in a Pinterest Home

-Your golden plops down on your couch again, and you’re just standing there holding a lint roller like it’s a weapon.
-Girl, I’ve been there.
+You’re golden plops down on your couch again, and you’re just standing there with a lint roller in your hands like it’s a weapon. girl, i’ve been there.

-This Scruffs striped box bed is giving coastal grandmother meets dog mom energy — and honestly?
-It’s the vibe we didn’t know we needed.
-The sage green and white ticking stripe fabric wraps around a deep, cushioned bolster frame that basically hugs your dog from three sides.
-And the pale seafoam center cushion makes it look intentional, not just “I bought a dog bed.”
+The Scruffs striped box bed is giving us an unexpected coastal grandmother meets dog mom kind of energy, and we are not mad about it!
+With a sage green and white ticking stripe fabric that wraps around a deep, soft bolster frame that hugs your dog from three sides, and a pale seafoam center cushion, it looks intentional and effortless.

-To recreate this setup, grab the Scruffs Harbour Box Bed — it comes in a large size that fits dogs up to 90 lbs.
-Tuck it into a corner against two walls exactly like this.
-That corner placement gives your dog a “den” feeling without you building anything.
+To recreate the look, pick up the Scruffs Harbour Box Bed, which comes in a large size that fits dogs up to 90 lbs.
+Simply tuck it into a corner against two walls as shown to give your dog his own “den” without you having to build anything.

-The linen-blend exterior wipes clean with a damp cloth — easy washing means no more choosing between a fresh-smelling room and a happy dog.
-Finally, both.
+And while we’re on the topic of cleaning… The linen-blend exterior wipes clean with a damp cloth, so no more choosing between a fresh-smelling room and a happy dog.
+At last, both!

-Rotate the inner cushion every few weeks so it keeps its shape longer.
-And if your golden’s a chewer, slip a washable cover over the bolster before they claim it.
+– Change the inner cushion every few weeks to keep it from going flat. – For a chewer, slip on a washable cover for the bolster.

 📸 Photo credit: Instagram @petslovescruffs